jrzaurin/infinitoml/_posts/2020-12-06-pytorch-widedeep.md

 ---
 keywords: fastai
 description: a flexible package to combine tabular data with text and images using wide and deep models.
-title: "pytorch-widedeep: deep learning for tabular data"
+title: "pytorch-widedeep, deep learning for tabular data I: data preprocessing, model components and basic use"
 author: Javier Rodriguez
 toc: true
 badges: true